Manjunath2001-debug/GPIO_Power_Monitor/README.md

 # GPIO Power Monitoring Application

 This application is used to monitor the state of a GPIO line on a Linux system (typically embedded platforms like debian .).
-It logs **HIGH/LOW** changes with **timestamps from RTC** and manages status LEDs and network checks.
+It logs **HIGH/LOW** changes with **timestamps from datetime Library** and manages status LEDs and network checks.

 ---